jlsteffen/Portfolio/README.md

 <img align="left" width="150" height="150" src="https://github.com/jlsteffen/Portfolio/blob/main/images/agn.jpg"> **[Active Galactic Nuclei in Merging Galaxies (2021-2022)](https://github.com/jlsteffen/AGN-in-Mergers)**

 An active galactic nucleus (AGN) occurs when a galaxy's central supermassive black hole accretes large amounts of material and subsequently radiates a large amount of high energy photons.
-How the central supermassive black hole recieves this material has been a major question.
+How the central supermassive black hole receives this material has been a major question.
 One possible theory is that the black hole receives this material from gas-inflows induced by the merging of galaxies.
 In this project, I use my sample of merging galaxies within the MaNGA survey to see if the merging galaxies statistically host more AGN than isolated galaxies.

+## Personal Projects

+#

 ## Degrees
 PhD in Physics at the University of Iowa